apiato/documentation/docs/components/main-components/requests.md

 The **$access** property allows the user to define a set of Roles and Permissions that can access this endpoint.

-The `$access` property is used by the `hasAccess` function defined below in the `authorize` function, to check if the user has the necessary Roles & Permissions to call this endpoint (basically access the controller function where this request object is injected).
+The `$access` property is used by the `hasAccess` method defined below in the `authorize` method, to check if the user has the necessary Roles & Permissions to call this endpoint (basically access the controller function where this request object is injected).

 Example: